cssbristol/cssbristol.co.uk/README.md

 ## Contributing

+When adding events, make sure you put the time zone correctly depending on if it's daylight savings!

 ### Blog posts and tutorials

 We would love to add your content to the site!
 If you think you can contribute a tutorial or a blog post, have a read of [the instructions](https://cssbristol.co.uk/tutorials/post-on-the-site/) and submit a pull request with your content.

 ### New features

 We're all ears for any ideas that you might have.
 If you want to write it yourself, let us know and we'll see if we can help out.
 If you just want to submit a feature request or idea, create an issue.

 ### Build & Run